pygobject/pygobject-ci/README.rst

 =====================================

-Due to the lack of CI integration of the GNOME infrastructure this runs pygobject tests of the master branch under Linux/Windows/macOS once per day.
+Due to the lack of CI integration of the GNOME infrastructure this runs pygobject tests of the master branch under Linux/Windows/macOS from time to time.

 * https://pygobject.readthedocs.io
 * https://git.gnome.org/browse/pygobject